The two best-known devotionals of the 20th century were born out of grief.

 How are the books alike?

-Neither book is specifically centered on grief.
+Neither book is centered explicitly on grief.
 Both devotionals focus on God.

 Lettie’s readings tend to the folksy, using stories, poems, and quotations from others.